johanesalxd/bq-agent-app/README.md

 # BigQuery Agent with Google ADK

 A powerful AI-powered data analysis agent that combines Google BigQuery with the Google Agent Development Kit (ADK) to enable natural language interactions with your data warehouse.
-Choose from three implementations based on your needs.
+Choose from two implementations based on your needs.

 ## Quick Start